 HOW TO GET INVOLVED

-Program.
-The CEQA process provides several key stages specifically for
+Additionally, the EIR process provides several key stages

 Information on all outreach and engagement opportunities will be posted to this webpage, when available.
 Be sure to subscribe to the Cannabis Program email list to receive announcements about upcoming outreach activities.